 6. Columbus – Former video essayist Koganada writes and directs this carefully calibrated film that uses a well worn story (longing to leave a small town) but expresses its emotion through minimalist form and cinematography.
 Haley Lu Richardson emerges as an actor to watch playing Casey, a young woman who’s stuck in Columbus, Indiana for family reasons but dreams of becoming an architect.
 It’s a film fascinated with architecture and its central character’s emotional connection with architecture.
-I found this approach less of an intentionally elusive story and instead more cold and, to be honest, boring in its depiction of Casey’s identity being evoked through these designs.
+I found this approach less of an intentionally elusive story and instead more cold and, to be honest, boringly one-note in its depiction of Casey’s identity being evoked through these designs.
 Still, it’s an interesting debut that’s obviously been thoughtfully put together.
 Grade: (C+) I admire it more than I enjoyed it, but it’s worth a rental if you’re interested in form and minimalism.

 5. Wind River – Taylor Sheridan (Sicario, Hell or High Water) has emerged as one of the more interesting writers in recent years.
 He tells genre tales that exist on the outskirts of American soil.
 His newest film, set in the snowy mountains of Wyoming, is a whodunnit about a Native American teenager whose body is found on a reservation.
 Elizabeth Olson is the FBI agent who teams up with Jeremy Renner’s local frontiersman, Cory Lambert.
 It’s a film that intends to make us aware of Native American women who go missing, yet it doesn’t have a central female Native American character.
 I don’t know if that’s a totally fair critique but I noticed it while watching.
 As a piece of genre filmmaking it’s an icy slow-burn with a gut punching final act.
 While often engaging, Sheridan’s first directing effort ends up limiting his own material (it feels like a well done CSI episode), and is the weakest of his three films.
-It’s problematic, but it’s a solidly made/well acted thriller about humanity existing on the edge of society and in the heart of nature.
+It’s a solidly made/well acted thriller about humanity existing on the edge of society and in the heart of nature.
 (B-) Rent it for Thanksgiving.
 Just like Hell or High Water, it’s a helluva good “Dad movie